 Wireless routers work by broadcasting high frequency radio waves.
 Therefore, like a radio, interference can be easily picked up.
 So anything that broadcasts or receives radio waves could potentially interfere with the wireless signal, e.g. microwave ovens, cordless phones and Bluetooth devices can all affect signal strength or quality.

 You may notice correlation between certain devices being used at certain times of day and a drop in wireless signal strength.

-In the UK there are usually 13 channels, each on a slightly different frequency.
+In the UK on the 2.4Ghz band there are usually 13 channels, each on a slightly different frequency.
 Most modern routers will actually automatically select the channel that is most suitable.

 However, if you would like to select a channel yourself there are applications, such as inSSIDer and WiFi Stumbler, that will detect all wireless networks in your area, the signal strength and which channel they are being broadcast on.
 This allows you to identify the least busy or a free channel to broadcast your network on.
 The most common channels are 1, 6 and 13.

 Interference is not common currently on 5Ghz but this may change over time.

 If you don't mind purchasing extra equipment to improve your wireless network coverage or strength, there are many different products available to do just that.

 Firstly, Mesh network hardware is growing in popularity and is often the best way to improve wireless coverage and performance in a property and due to the nature of mesh networking, the devices are constantly checking to ensure how the data is routed between mesh points and changing this seamlessly in the background as needed.